DG-Enhanced Hecke and KLR Algebras: DG-enhanced versions of Hecke algebras

 It is not hard to write a basis of $\bar{\cH}_d$ in terms of the $\xi_r$'s. \begin{prop} The set

-is a basis of the $\Bbbk$-vector space $\bar{\cH}_d$. \end{prop} \begin{proof} First, we show that this set spans $\bar{\cH}_d$.
-We have no explicit commutation relations between $X$'s and $\xi$'s.
-But this problem is easy to overcome because we know that $\theta$ commutes with $X$'s.
+is a basis of the $\Bbbk$-vector space $\bar{\cH}_d$. \end{prop} \begin{proof} We start by showing that this set spans $\bar{\cH}_d$.
 First, each monomial on $\theta$, $X$'s and $T$'s can be rewritten as a linear combination of similar monomials with all $X$'s on the left.
-After that, we replace $\theta$ by $\xi_1$ and we move all $\xi$'s to the right.
+After that, we replace $\theta$ by $\xi_1$ and we move all $\xi$'s to the right by using~Lemma~\ref{lem:xisDegH}.
 This shows that the set above spans $\bar{\cH}_d$.
+Linear independence follows from Lemmas~\ref{lem:theta-free} and~\ref{lem:xi-b-acts}. \end{proof}